rordenlab/niimath/README.md

 9. The fslmaths function `-rem` returns the **integer** modulus remainder.
 This is unexected, e.g. in Python `2.7 % 2` is 0.7, as is Matlab's `mod(2.7, 2)`, as is standard C `fmod`. niimath clones the fslmaths idiosyncratic behavior, but perhaps a new function (e.g. `-mod`) could be introduced.
 10. Be aware that fslmaths takes account of whether the image has a negative determinant or not (flipping the first dimension).
 However, fslstats does not do this, so fslstats coordinates are often misleading.
 For example, consider an image in RAS orientation, where the command `fslstats tfRAS -x` will give coordinates that are incompatible with fslmath's `tfceS` function. niimath attempts to emulate the behavior of fslmaths for the relevant functions (-index -roi, -tfceS).
 11. Neither `-subsamp2` nor `-subsamp2offc` handle anti-aliasing.
 Be aware thgat `-subsamp2offc` can exhibit odd edge effects.
 The problem is simple to describe, for slices in the middle of a volume, and output slice is weighted 50% with the center slice, and 25% for the slice below and the slice above.
 This makes sense.
 However, bottom slices (as well as first rows, first columns, last rows, last columns, last slices) the filter weights 75% on the central slice and just 25% on the slice above it.
 Signal from this 2nd slice is heavily diluted.
 A better mixture would be 66% edge slice and 33% 2nd slice.
 This latter solution is used by niimath.
+12. fslmaths is unable to process files where the string ".nii" appears in a folder name.
+For example, consider the folder "test.niim", the command `fslmaths ~/test.niim/RAS -add 0 tst` will [generate an exception](https://github.com/FCP-INDI/C-PAC/issues/976). niimath will recognize that this is a folder name and not a file extension and work correctly.

 Finally, it is possible that there are some edge cases where niimath fails to replicate fslmath.
 This is new software, and many of the operations applied by fslmaths are undocumented.
 If users detect any problems, they are encouraged to generate a Github issue to report the error.